The Law Offices of Michael Hartup answers some frequently asked questions about Social Security Disability claims in Tennessee.

 The process takes so long because of the large backlog of Social Security disability claims waiting to be adjudicated.
 Currently, it takes our local hearing offices (Memphis, Franklin, and Nashville) an average of 387 days to process an appeal.
 Only in limited circumstances can an attorney speed that process up for you.

-The Law Offices of Michael Hartup offers knowledgeable, personalized assistance in filing Social Security Disability applications and appealing denied applications through our offices in Jackson, Tennessee, and Paducah, Kentucky.
+The Law Offices of Michael Hartup offers knowledgeable, personalized assistance in filing Social Security Disability applications and appealing denied applications through our office in Jackson, Tennessee.
 To learn how we may be able to help you, please contact us today.